Idaho governor signs bill to halt Biden moves on gun laws

 Biden also moved to tighten regulations on pistol-stabilizing braces like the one used in the Boulder, Colorado, supermarket shooting last month that left 10 dead, including a police officer.
 The braces for handguns allow them to be fired from a shoulder, like a rifle.

-Biden is also seeking so-called “red flag laws” allowing family members or law enforcement to, with a court order, temporarily bar people in crisis from accessing firearms if they pose a danger to themselves or others.
+Biden is also seeking so-called “red flag laws” allowing family members or law enforcement to seek court orders that temporarily bar people in crisis from accessing firearms if they pose a danger to themselves or others.

 Backers of the legislation signed by Little also said it prevents Idaho gun and ammunition manufacturers from being held responsible if their products are used in crimes.

-Opponents of the legislation said creating legislation that conflicts with federal laws could mean the state will lose federal funding.
-Backers have acknowledged the possibility of losing federal funding, but said Idaho lost no federal funding after the 2014 law was approved.
+Opponents said creating legislation that conflicts with federal laws could mean the state will lose federal funding.
+Backers have acknowledged that possibility but said Idaho lost no federal funding after the 2014 law was approved.

-Besides the executive actions, Biden has said his priorities for Congress include passing the Violence Against Women Act that would prohibit people previously convicted of misdemeanor stalking from possessing firearms; eliminating lawsuit exemptions for gun manufacturers; and banning assault weapons and high-capacity magazines.
-He’s also called on the Senate to take up House-passed measures to close gun purchase background check loopholes.
+Biden has said his priorities for Congress include passing the Violence Against Women Act that would prohibit people previously convicted of misdemeanor stalking from possessing firearms; eliminating lawsuit exemptions for gun manufacturers; and banning assault weapons and high-capacity magazines.
+He’s also called on the Senate to take up House-passed measures to close loopholes in background checks for gun purchases.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.